dellsystem/dellsystem.github.io/index.md

 * After graduating from McGill in 2014, I co-founded a data science startup called [Macromeasures] and have been slaving away at it ever since.

-Below, you'll find excepts of my blog posts (you can view them as a list on the [writing](/writing) page).
+Below, you'll find excepts of my most recent blog posts (you can view them all on the [writing](/writing) page).
 If you want to get in touch, find me on Twitter [@dellsystem](https://twitter.com/dellsystem), or check out my [about page](/about#contact) for other contact options.

 [github]: https://github.com/dellsystem